MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/cops/fast_prefixsum.png?raw=true" width="800">

-The number of iterations required along each dimension is `log2(res) / 2`.
+The number of iterations required for each dimension is `log2(res) / 2`.
 The division by 2 comes from the extra pass in the writeback kernel.
+You can animate the iterations to get interesting effects.

 <img src="./images/cops/prefixsum_animate.webp?raw=true" width="400">